 Inspection Schedule

-Inspections are key to knowing your trauma kit is ready to go when you need it.
-Components may eventually expire, degrade, or run out so it is important to keep up with upkeep.
+Inspections are key to knowing your trauma kit is ready to go when needed.
+Components may eventually expire, degrade, or run out, so keeping up with upkeep is important.
 Follow these inspection tips:

 ► Set a Routine: Check your kit at least every three to six months, or more often, if it’s exposed to extreme environments or used frequently.